-If you are interested in watching the event, the Oscar Awards® will broadcast here in HK live on Monday morning (March 5th this year) starting at 6 am with a repeat telecast at 8 pm that evening.
-I’m too lazy to wake up that early and by the time the evening comes around, I’ve already heard or read about who the winners are.
-Instead, I simply watch the highlights of the show the next day.
-I’m expecting this year’s show to be a predictable affair as there seems to be a strong consensus among the voters as to which films and actors are their favourites.
+Unless something else dumb happens in the next few days, the 91st annual, host-less, 5-song, 24-category Oscar Awards will take place this Sunday night, February 24th, in Hollywood.
+For us here in Hong Kong, that means Monday morning starting at 6 am with a repeat telecast at 8 pm that evening.
+I stopped watching the telecast years ago, opting instead to watch the highlights of the show the next day.
+As usual, I’m expecting this year’s show to be a predictable affair as there seems to be a strong consensus among the voters as to which films and actors are their favourites.
 In any case, here are my picks for this year’s awards:

 Actor in a Leading Role